Dry Eyes (cont.)

 What is the impact of dry eye syndrome?

-In the U.S., dry eye syndrome is a major public health problem.
-It is estimated that at least 5% of Americans have mild, moderate, or severe dry eyes, with more than eight million people utilizing artificial tears preparations in any given year.
 More than three million American women over the age of 50 have moderate to severe dry eyes, while more than 1.5 million American men over the age of 50 are similarly afflicted.
+This condition is fairly benign and easily treated with artificial tears, however.

-Between 50%-75% of contact lens wearers experience dry eyes at some pint with many discontinuing or limiting lens wear because of this.
+Many contact lens wearers experience dry eyes at some pint with many discontinuing or limiting lens wear.
 Dry eye is a significant finding in patients having undergone refractive surgery, especially LASIK.

 In addition to affecting ocular health, the discomfort and irritation of dry eyes can cause deterioration of general wellbeing, emotional health, and social functioning.
 Studies have demonstrated that people with dry eye syndrome are three times more likely than those without dry eyes to have difficulty with reading, computer work, watching TV, and driving.
 Our health care resources are impacted by direct costs of dry eyes, such as frequent physician visits, diagnostic tests, and charges for medication and surgery.
 In addition, there are immeasurable indirect costs related to decreased productivity and efficiency and lost work time.